What is Deconstructivism?

-If we define “deconstructivism” (although it is not a verified word in the dictionary), it literally translates to the breaking down, or demolishing of a constructed structure, whether it being for structural reasons or just an act of rebellion.
-It is perhaps for this this reason that many misunderstand the Deconstructivist movement.
+If we define deconstructivism, it literally translates to the breaking down, or demolishing of a constructed structure, whether it being for structural reasons or just an act of rebellion.
+It is perhaps for this reason that many misunderstand the Deconstructivist movement.

 Deconstructivism is, in fact, not a new architecture style, nor is it an avant-garde movement against architecture or society.
 It does not follow “rules” or acquire specific aesthetics, nor is it a rebellion against a social dilemma.
 It is the unleashing of infinite possibilities of playing around with forms and volumes.

-During the First World War, Russian avant-gardists, known as Russian Constructivists, broke the rules of classical architecture and composition and presented a series of drawings that defied the “geometric norms” at the time.
-Their critical point of view and experimentation with forms disturbed the traditional perception of architecture and opened people’s eyes on the endless possibilities of breaking architecture rules.
-Post war, the country was undergoing radical changes and revolutions, and the impact of these revolutions on architecture was inevitable.
+Post war, Russia was undergoing radical changes and revolutions, and the impact of these revolutions on architecture was inevitable.
 Architecture was seen as a high form of art, influencing and being influenced by society, and so, social revolution = architecture revolution.
 Geometry, whether in art or architecture, became irregular.
 Vladimir Tatlin designed a bent monument trapped inside a twisted frame for the Third International in 1919.
 Aleksandr Rodchenko presented an experimental design for a radio station that portrayed all sorts of geometric experimentation and irregularity.
-However, these radical structures, as well as hundreds of others, never saw the light of day, and were left as sketches with an intriguing conceptual approach that were yet to be explored.
+However, these radical structures, as well as hundreds of others, never saw the light of day, and were left as sketches with an intriguing conceptual approach that was yet to be explored.

 In parallel to the Russian Constructivist movement, the Modern Movement was paving its way.
 Perhaps it was the timing of both movements that forced people to blindly choose Modernism.
 The World War has just ended and people were desperate for the stability and refinement they so missed; Russian Constructivism didn’t stand a chance.
 Ornamentation was stripped off, only to leave people with clean-cut, elegant yet naked functionality.